AI Context

 - Download URLs are short-lived signed URLs (~5 min).
 Always store cdrId, not the URL.

-- Auto-collect is enabled by default — CDRs are automatically collected on creation.
-Contact support to disable if you need manual billing control.
+- Auto-collect is enabled by default — CDRs your org captures via the SDK are automatically collected (your org is billed) on creation.
+Disable if you want lead buyers to pay instead.

 ────────────────────────────────────────